twosavoie/click-event-kitty/README.md

 # Click Event Kitty

-This simple site includes a button that, when clicked shows a cute kitten image and changes the button text.
-And when clicked again removes the image and changes that button text and color.
-There are also suggestions for updates commented in the JS file.
+Click a button to show a cute kitten image!
+Clicking again removes the image and changes the button text and color.
+Includes suggestions for updates commented in the JS file.

 ## Toggle image and button text and color:
 * querySelector